Key Breed Facts

 Being so smart and so active, the Entlebucher thrives in a country environment and with people who live active, outdoor lives.
 They are a very good choice as a family pet in homes where one person is usually around when everyone else is out of the house.
 They are highly trainable and love nothing more than to learn new things.
 Entlebuchers excel at all sorts of canine sports which includes activities like agility and flyball.

 The Entlebucher Mountain Dog is highly intelligent and therefore in the right hands and environment they are easy to train.
 They revel in learning new things and are very quick to pick up on things.
-However, this means they quickly learn both the good and the bad, which is why their socialisation and training has to start early.
-It also has to be consistent throughout their lives because these active dogs like nothing more than knowing their place in the pack and who they can look to for direction and guidance.
+However, this means they quickly learn both the good and the bad, which is why their socialisation and training must start early.
+It also must be consistent throughout their lives because these active dogs like nothing more than knowing their place in the pack and who they can look to for direction and guidance.

 Entlebuchers are known to be friendly, devoted dogs by nature and they love nothing more than to be part of a family.
 As such they are generally very good around children although they can play a little rough at times which means any interaction between younger children should always be well supervised by an adult to make sure things don't get too boisterous.

 If they have grown up with a family cat in a household, they usually get on well with them although they will think nothing of chasing off a neighbour's cat whenever they can.
-If well socialised from a young enough age, the Entlebucher generally gets on well with other dogs and smaller pets as long as they were introduced when a dog was younger.
-Care always has to be taken when they are around any small animals they don't already know just in case.
+If well socialised from a young enough age, the Entlebucher generally gets on well with other dogs and smaller pets providing they were introduced when a dog was younger.
+Care always must be taken when they are around any small animals they don't already know just in case.

 For further advice please read our article on Keeping Children Safe around Dogs.